-An advanced art and design course exploring twodimensional image making in traditional and nontraditional drawing and painting media.
-This course is designed for continued growth and exploration of materials and concepts.
+Advanced art and design course exploring twodimensional image making in traditional and non-traditional drawing and painting media.
+Designed for continued growth and exploration of materials and concepts.
 May be repeated for additional credit.
-Prerequisite: ART 305 or 306 or consent.
-Studio course meets 4 hours each week.
-Art fee.
+Prerequisite: ART 305, 306 or consent.
+Offered intermittently.